Free Information on Bankruptcy Law Basics under the United States Bankruptcy Code

 6. Property in Bankruptcy – What Happens to Property in Bankruptcy?

 A. Liquidation – Chapter 7 (Sometimes Chapter 11)

 A liquidation occurs in a Chapter 7 bankruptcy and sometimes a Chapter 11 bankruptcy when a bankruptcy trustee (or, in the case of a Chapter 11 bankruptcy, a debtor in possession) sells nonexempt assets to pay off creditors.
 Keep in mind that exempt property as defined by 11 U.S.C. § 522 will not be liquidated.
 The newly updated and increased California homestead exemption allows most Chapter 7 bankruptcy filers to keep their homes.
-For a more detailed explanation of the homestead exemption, you can read our Ultimate Guide to the Homestead Exemption in California.
-For a complete list of exemptions in bankruptcy, refer to CCP § 704.
+For a complete list of exemptions in bankruptcy in California, refer to CCP § 704.

 B. Reorganization – Chapters 11, 13

 Unlike a liquidation, a trustee will not sell your nonexempt property under Chapter 11 or Chapter 13 bankruptcy.
 Instead, you will be required to pay off certain debts in full.
 Nonexempt assets must be paid by either disposable income or an amount equal to the value of the nonexempt assets (whichever is higher).
 This may dramatically increase monthly payments through your repayment plan.